capslock/stable-diffusion-bot/README.md

 ### Configuration

+#### Specifying allowed users

+* User IDs can be specified individually, or Chat IDs can be specified to permit all users in a group chat from using the bot.
+* The option `allow_all_users = true` can be set to instead allow any user to access the bot.
+Note that this means if someone finds your bot, there's no way to stop them from using it to generate images.

+#### Stable Diffusion Settings

 You can set the default `txt2img` and `img2img` parameters via the `config.toml` file.

 :construction: **TODO**: Document the available options.